-All imaging exams are interpreted (read) by a board-certified radiologist from Dartmouth-Hitchcock.
-Dartmouth-Hitchcock employs many radiologists with subspecialties in multiple areas.
+All imaging exams are interpreted (read) by a board-certified radiologist from Dartmouth Hitchcock Medical Center and Clinics which employs many radiologists with subspecialties in multiple areas.
 This allows our patients to have their exams read by a radiologist who specializes in the area or type of exam that is being reviewed.

-Note: Dartmouth-Hitchcock (D-H) will bill separately for the interpretation of your radiology procedure.
+Note: Dartmouth Hitchcock Medical Center and Clinics will bill separately for the interpretation of your radiology procedure.